maxim2266/str/README.md

 The provided constructors are computationally cheap to apply.
 Depending on the constructor, the new object can either own the actual string it refers to, or be a non-owning reference.
 Constructors themselves do not allocate any memory.
-Importantly, constructors are the only functions in this library that return a string object, while others assign their results through a pointer to a pre-existing string.
+Importantly, constructors are the only functions in this library that return a string object, while others only assign their results through a pointer to a pre-existing string.
 This makes constructors suitable for initialisation of new string objects.
 In all other situations one should combine construction with assignment, for example:<br>